 Thomas Hengge

-The Mediterranean diet has long been supported as one of the healthiest eating styles, thanks to its prioritization of omega-rich fats and minimally processed Salt to taste cognitive function, tbsp raw pumpkin seeds research suggests an association between this diet and better VO2 max.
-This recipe will provide you with calcium, vitamin C, protein, carbohydrates, and fiber for a solid foundation of nutrients Tis the season for hearty.
+The Mediterranean diet has long been supported as one of the healthiest eating styles, thanks to its prioritization of omega-rich fats and minimally processed ingredients.
+Following this diet has the potential to improve cognitive function, reduce muscular damage and, maybe most importantly, some research suggests an association between this diet and better VO2 max.
+This recipe will provide you with calcium, vitamin C, protein, carbohydrates, and fiber for a solid foundation of nutrients frac14; cup garlic hummus.

 Salad ingredients: